 Narcotina Antidotum.
 THE GREAT MAGNETIC REMEDY.
-For the Cure of the Opium Habit.
+For the Cure of the Oplum Habit, found in vestigation and sought to compound an autidote for the poisoned condition of the system, guided by the unerring principles of science.

-Are you a victim to the use of optim.
-If so more than anything in this world you want to break from this sewish thraildom.
-It is in vain to appeal to the Will, for the functions of the body have become so changed, that it is a question of anatomy and physiology, as well as of mind.
+Are you a victim to the use of optum.
+If so more than anything in this world you want to break from this slavish thraildom.
+It is in vain to appeal to the Will, for the functions of the body have become so changed, that it is a question of anomy and physiology, as well as of mind.

-Attached to this subject by the irretrievable misery and suffering caused by the liabit, we have made it a subject of profound investigation and sought to compound an antidete for the poisoned condition of the system, guided by the unerring principles of science.
+Attached to this subject by the irretrievable misery and suffering caused by the habit, we have made it a subject of profound investigation and sought to compound an antidote for the poisoned condition of the system, guided by the unerring principles of science.

-It is the object of this remedy to supply, for the time, the place of optuna, stimulating the processes of climination and recuperation, until the system is again in a natural and healthy recuperation, until the system is again in a natural and healthy condition, when the dealts formed will be no longer felt-in other words, the habit cured.
+It is the object of this remedy to supply, for the time, the place of opium, attrulating the processes of elimination and recuperation, until an execute it as admin a natural and healthy condition, when the delire formed will be no longer felt-in other words, the habit cured.

-The Magnetic Remedy is intended to destroy the habit of using inorphine or optum by alding the individual effort to overcome the degrading habit which holds the mind obtined in slavery to its influence, and if the directions accompanying each package, shall be atrictly followed we warrant the money will be refunded.
+The Magnetic Remedy, is intended to destroy the habit of using increhine or opium by adding the individual effort-to-vercoune the degrading habit which holds the mind chained in slavery to its influence, and if the directions accompanying each package, shall be strictly followed we warrant-the Remedy to cure the most obeliance cases, if it does not the money will be refusited.